meltyourface/blank/posts/Sabbat/Noctifer-Sabbat-Ritual-for-Esoteric-Knowledge/index.md

     To walk with you in the shadows,
     Noctifer, accept my call and manifest."

-Note: The chant should be repeated three times, in a trance-like state, ensuring the evocation of Noctifer's presence.
+**Note**: The chant should be repeated three times, in a trance-like state, ensuring the evocation of Noctifer's presence.

 Offering and Ethereal Manipulation Techniques: